2006 Dodge Charger Car Insurance Rates

 - Am I covered if I break a side mirror?

 - Is business equipment covered while in my vehicle?

-Learning about specific coverages of insurance can help you determine appropriate coverage and the correct deductibles and limits.
-The coverage terms in a policy can be impossible to understand and coverage can change by endorsement.
+Learning about the specific coverage of insurance can help you determine the appropriate coverage and the correct deductibles and limits.
+The coverage terms in a policy can be impossible to understand and coverage can be changed by endorsement.

 Comprehensive insurance covers damage that is not covered by collision coverage.
 You first must pay your deductible and the remainder of the damage will be paid by comprehensive coverage.